vidbina/vidbina.github.io/_posts/2016-04-07-for-my-friend-getting-up-to-speed.markdown

 ## The Right Environment

-become a proficient Linux user (why: I need you to understand how to deploy software to Linux servers, and how to maintain them).
+Become a proficient Linux user (why: I need you to understand how to deploy software to Linux servers, and how to maintain them).
 I think you already used Linux a lot.
 Let's just assume from this point on that you do everything I recommend in the points below in Linux or OSX (any nix-based OS will work).